By Doug Newman

 America is not a free country.

 The incineration of 80 innocent people by the FEDGOV at Waco in 1993 was a trial balloon floated before a brainwashed nation.
-Grotesquely excessive force was used for no good reason, and millions of Americans derisively giggled at “that cult.”
+Millions of Americans derisively giggled at “that cult.”
 When they came for the Davidians, we did not say anything because we were not Davidians.

 Today, millions of Americans still buy the lie that America is a free country.
 Hitler knew the power of the lie: if you lie to people often enough, they will believe anything.
-And while we are not at the Hitler phase yet, we will arrive there if we keep (a) believing everything our government – or at least our preferred faction of the ruling class – says and (b) believing we are a free nation.
+And while we are not at the Hitler phase yet, we will arrive there if we keep believing everything our ruling class – or at least our preferred faction of this class – says and believing we are a free nation.
 You cannot have it both ways.

 Sadly, some people will not clue in until the death camp phase.
 I pray fervently that enough Americans wake up before then.

-Scripture tells us to preach the truth without ceasing, for there will come a time when people will not want to hear the truth.
+I am a Christian and Scripture tells me to preach the truth without ceasing, for there will come a time when people will not want to hear the truth.
 Rather, they will surround themselves with ear-ticklers who will tell them whatever they want to hear, regardless of how preposterous.
-(II Timothy 4:2-4)

-People ask me if I get frustrated fighting the freedom fight in a society where so many will gladly relinquish freedom for a false sense of security.
+People ask me if I get frustrated fighting the freedom fight in a society where so many will gladly relinquish that freedom.
 Yes I do!
-However, I must continue to fight this fight and leave the results to God.
+However, in late 1991, God called me to be a watchman and to warn everyone I could of the tyranny descending on America.
+I must continue to fight this fight and leave the results up to Him.

 Happy Fourth of July.

-If you would like to post this elsewhere – who knows why you would? – please email me and include a link to this URL.
-Thanks! – dfn
+If you would like to post this elsewhere, please just email me and include a link to this URL.
+Thanks!